Major: Motion Picture/TV Program

 Rachel Bass graduated from Amherst College in 2013 with a bachelor’s degree in Black Studies.

 She then applied to graduate film school but was turned down.
 Moving back home to Chicago, she had every intention of reapplying to graduate school but also decided to register for film classes at College of DuPage.

 “The only expectation that I had coming in was that I was going to learn as much as I could about film and to gain experience during my year of preparing to apply to graduate school again,” she said.
 “My intention was to make myself more competitive the second time around.

 “My time at COD has done much more than that, especially the classes I took with Heather Currie and John Rangel.
 Their classes have artistically and academically challenged me more as a storyteller and filmmaker than any other class in my history as student.”

-She also continues to prepare for her filmmaking career, taking scene study classes at a drama school to enhance her work with actors and preparing her application for a fellowship program, Project Involve, aimed at minority filmmakers.
+She also continues to prepare for her filmmaking career, taking scene study classes at a drama school to enhance her work with actors.
 She also reads as much myth and history as possible, because she plans to incorporate myth more fundamentally into her work.
 Her long-term goal is to professionally direct historical fantasy and drama films.

-While Bass is excited about earning her MFA, she is equally pleased about her decision to take film classes at College of DuPage.
+While Bass is excited about earning her MFA, she is equally pleased about her decision to take film classes at COD.

-“My experience at COD provided the foundation that is enabling me to pursue film to greater heights,” she said.
+“My experience at College of DuPage provided the foundation that is enabling me to pursue film to greater heights,” she said.
 “The faculty is the bomb.
 If you come to COD with a purpose, the resources can take you wherever you want to go.
-My one year at COD has been the most important year in shaping my identity as a storyteller and always will be.”
+My one year at COD was the most important year in shaping my identity as a storyteller and always will be.”